Privacy by Design: How re;file labs Uses WASM and Rust to Keep Your Files Local

 1. Why Server-Side Processing Is a Privacy Risk

-re;file labs eliminates these risks entirely.
+re;file labs eliminates these risks by not transmitting files in the first place.

 2. Local Processing: Everything Happens in Your Browser with WASM